Avian Club

 Avian Club is dedicated to educating and providing students with the opportunity to learn more about bird health, behavior, conservation, and welfare.
 We invite guest speakers to meet with us to discuss a wide variety of avian species including poultry, raptors, parrots, and more!
 We accept anyone who expresses interest in joining our club, whether you are unfamiliar with birds or you are a total bird nerd.
 Joining Avian Club will help you become a more well-rounded and knowledgeable veterinarian!

-Vice President: Hilsden Moseley
+Vice President: Gracie Calhoun

-Missions Coordinator: Emily Shanks
+Missions Coordinator: Mikalah Schafer

 Faculty Advisor: Dr. Scott Poock